jmrepo/AngularJS2/README.md

 # AngularJS2

-Small Angular JS App with all the new features
+Small Angular JS App covered with all the new features using Typescript.

-Got reference from Pluralsight and tried to build what they explain in the tutorial.